Heart Valve Surgery

 A well-functioning native valve is ideal.
 Thanks to the surgical expertise of our team, many patients undergo valve repair instead of replacement, keeping the native valves in place, and increasing successful outcomes.

 - Repair holes that cause leakage

 - Repair and/or reconstruct the leaflets, using sutures and tissue that adds support to the valve

 In some cases, the native valve function cannot be restored and a valve replacement is necessary with a tissue or mechanical valve.

 - Mechanical valve replacement uses a metal valve to replace the diseased or irreparable native valve tissue.
 This device typically lasts a lifetime; however, patients must take anticoagulants (blood thinners) for life.

 - Tissue valve replacement utilizes animal valves from an animal which closely resemble human heart valves.
-Unlike mechanical valves, tissue valves have a limited lifetime (typically 10-15 years) and may need to be replaced.
 Patients who receive tissue valves do not have to take life-long blood thinners.